BUSA 1105. Introduction to Business. 3 Hours.

 BUSA 3999.
 Experiential Learning.
 0 Hours.

 Graded "Satisfactory" or "Unsatisfactory".
-A required non-credit course for all students pursuing a Bachelor of Business Administration degree.
-Students are to complete one of the following: a study abroad experience, an approved internship, or 150 hours of servant leadership activities.
+The second course of a 3-course, zero-credit program designed to help BBA students prepare for graduation.
+Students meet with a faculty member and complete one of the following: a study abroad experience, an approved internship, an approved undergraduate research project, or 150 hours of servant leadership activities.
+This course must be successfully completed before completion of 90 hours.
 If an "unsatisfactory" grade is earned, the course must be repeated until a "Satisfactory" grade is received.

 BUSA 4900.
 Business Policy.
 3 Hours.

-Prerequisites: BUSA 2106, MKTG 3050, MGNT 3250, FIN 3350, and Senior Standing (within 30 semester hours of graduation).
+Prerequisites: BUSA 2106, MKTG 3050, MGNT 3250, FIN 3350 with a grade of "C" or better and Senior Standing (within 30 semester hours of graduation).
 Capstone course required of business administration majors.
 Uses strategic management concepts to integrate functions of business.
 Emphasis on analysis of business situations, diagnosis of business problems and opportunities, and application of functional and strategic concepts to increase organization effectiveness.